seqan/seqan/manual/source/Tutorial/Graphs.rst

    Objective
       Write a program which creates a directed graph with the following edges:
       ``(1,0), (0,4), (2,1), (4,1), (5,1), (6,2), (3,2), (2,3), (7,3), (5,4), (6,5), (5,6), (7,6), (7,7)``
-      Use the function :dox:`Graph#addEdges addEdges` instead of adding each edge separately.
+      Use the function :dox:`Graph#addEdges` instead of adding each edge separately.
       Output the graph to the screen.

    Solution